 While we don’t actually see these as “mistakes” but opportunities to learn and gain information about ourselves and our bodies, the key message here is trusting your body to know what to do if you under or overeat.

 So what is the ‘right’ amount of food for your body?
 A common theme we hear come up when working with our clients is the idea of basing how much food one should eat on external factors, such as what the serving size says on the label, how much your friend is eating, or how much you think is enough.
 While thinking about portions in this way often helps us to feel ‘in control’ and ‘on track,’ it disconnects us from our bodies and our innate hunger and fullness signals.
-One tool we often teach to our clients in our Make Food Feel Good Program is How to use the hunger fullness scale properly to reconnect with their bodies’ wisdom.
+One tool we often teach is How to use the hunger fullness scale properly to reconnect with their bodies’ wisdom.

 The bottom line: while overeating isn’t wrong or something to be ashamed of, frequently eating past pleasant fullness to the point of discomfort may be a sign of deeper issues at play.

-The difference between overeating and binge eating is, simply put, whether or not you feel a loss of control.
+Simply put, the difference between overeating and binge eating is whether or not you feel a loss of control.
 According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), an objective binge eating episode can be characterized by both:

 Notably, someone may experience a subjective binge eating episode even if they eat a small to moderate amount of food in a discrete period of time, but they feel a sense of loss of control.